Princess Elizabeth Cottage | Sudeley Castle, Winchcombe

 Living/Dining Area:

 Step down from the kitchen area to the dining/living area which is dominated by the paper mill’s original stone wall.
-The dining area has a large circular oak table, seating 4, while the other end features a large, sink-in sofa + 2 armchairs, a flat-screen TV and DVD player, and oak coffee table.
+The dining area has a large circular oak table, seating 4, while the other end features a large, sink-in sofa + 2 armchairs, a smart TV, and oak coffee table.
 Double doors lead out to the courtyard with a table and seating, the perfect place to relax in the evening sun after a day exploring the Cotswolds.

 First Floor: